We use 'Task-Based Learning' and 'Traditional' teaching.

 - Joe Wallis is our Academic Manager (see and hear him here).

-- There is also a Course Tutor and a Senior Teacher
+- There is also a Senior Teacher

-- Other teachers work in Teaching English as a Foreign Language
+- Other teachers work in Teaching English as a Foreign Language and have a CELTA (Certificate of English Language Teaching to Adults) certificate or similar.

 - Most of our young visitors come to us on personal recommendation